About the Retreat

 “The Vajrasattva practice can lead us beyond ego, beyond grasping, and beyond the dualistic mind.
 That’s what the Vajrasattva practice is about.” – Lama Yeshe

-This is a non-residential retreat available to attend in-person or online via Zoom stream.
+This is a non-residential retreat available to attend online via Zoom stream.

 Rules of Discipline

 Since Vajrayana is a semi-monastic meditation centre and not a guesthouse, we ask all of our retreatants and visitors to observe the following rules of discipline in order to maintain an atmosphere conducive to inner reflection and meditation: